 Write a script

 No matter what kind of video you are making, you NEED a script.
-The script is your detailed map.
-You can save money if you write the script yourself, but we suggest you do three things first: learn the basics of screen direction, negotiate with your video vendor (if you are using one) to have a professional scriptwriter revise your draft at least once, establish a dedicated Subject Matter Expert (SME) to provide reviews, and most importantly get buy-in and approval from your SMEs and supervisor.
+The script is your blueprint.
+You can save money if you write the script yourself, but we suggest you do three things first: learn the basics of screen direction, negotiate with your video vendor (if you are using one) to have a professional scriptwriter revise your draft at least once, establish a dedicated (SME) to provide reviews, and most importantly get buy-in and approval from your SMEs and stakeholders.
 Getting buy-in and approval on the final script before production will help you avoid costly re-shoots or additional voiceover recording sessions.

 Create a shot list

 Now that the script is “locked in,” approved and ready for production, the next step is to make a shot list.
 According to studio binder, “Creating a shot list is essentially like creating a shooting, game plan for the day.”
 The shot list is a tool used in television and cinema production that can get pretty complicated and technical, we use a simplified shot list template to take advantage of this pre-production tool without overwhelming our crew.
-Use the business video shot list template to write out what you need to capture, then rearrange the list to make your recording time efficient, (be mindful of anything that might need to be shot in sequence).
+Use the training video shot list template to write out what you need to capture, then rearrange the list to make your recording time efficient, (be mindful of anything that might need to be shot in sequence).

 Gather already-made assets

 A final script will reference logos, photos, or even a chart or graph.
 To prepare for production, you’ll want to gather all of these items for your video editor.
 Once all of these assets are in one place, share them with the editor.

 Depending on your script, you may need professional actors to appear on camera.
 A professional video production company can help with casting from independent or agency talent.
 However, if you are not using a vendor, or you’ve never worked with a vendor, to choose talent, then here’s what we suggest: